Updated April 24, 2019

 Azure Blob Storage is priced by amount of data stored per month, storage account type, replication type, and network egress.
 If you take object snapshots, these snapshots are charged at the same rate as the live versions of the objects.
 Azure Blob Storage also charges for common API requests.

-Cloud Storage Regional and Multi-Regional are priced by amount of data stored per month and by network egress.
+Cloud Storage Standard is priced by amount of data stored per month and by network egress.
 For buckets with object versioning enabled, each archived version of an object is charged at the same rate as the live version of the object.
-Cloud Storage Region and Multi-Regional also charge for common API requests.
+Cloud Storage Standard also charges for common API requests.

-GCP and Azure both offer block storage options.
-GCP provides block storage in the form of persistent disks, which are part of Compute Engine.
+Google Cloud and Azure both offer block storage options.
+Google Cloud provides block storage in the form of persistent disks, which are part of Compute Engine.
 Azure provides block storage in the form of page blobs, which are stored in a container in a general-purpose storage account.
 Both platforms also provide users the option of using locally attached SSDs.

 Service model comparison